 Can Military Spouses Use MyCAA To Pursue A Graduate Degree?

-MyCAA is for undergraduate work, licenses, certification, etc. Spouses may apply to take “any program of study from an accredited school or institution” leading to a license, certification, certificate or Associate’s Degree (except Liberal Arts/General Studies programs).
+MyCAA is for undergraduate work, licenses, certification, etc. Spouses may apply to take “any program of study from an accredited school or institution” leading to a license, certification, certificate or Associate’s Degree.
 The program does permit the applicant to take advanced courses needed to satisfy Continuing Education Units (CEU) requirements in an approved program.
 There may be other options depending on the program.

 Does MyCAA Offer A Free Laptop?